temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

     }
   ]
 }`.
 The `convert_currency` tool will be called.
-18. Look at the Web UI and confirm that your Workflow is running.
+14. Look at the Web UI and confirm that your Workflow is running.
-19. In your MCP Client interface, complete the Workflow Execution by: "Simulate adding this converted bill to a dummy database."
+15. In your MCP Client interface, complete the Workflow Execution by: "Confirm that the converted amount has been added to the Dummy database."
-20. Test your Query by prompting Claude Desktop for the conversion amount.

-20. Test your Query by prompting Claude Desktop for the conversion amount.
+16. Test your Query by prompting the MCP Client Interface for the conversion amount.

 ## This is the end of the exercise.